-From the 2019, the BSAP must swim by its own.
-It means that incomes from tickets sales of appr 100 000 annual tourists will cover managing and reparation costs of the BSAP which will have 12-15 basic workers all-year-round and, in addition, during the high season (May-August) about 20-25 volunteers.
+From the 2022, the BSAP must swim on its own.
+It means that incomes from ticket sales of approx. 80 - 100 thousand annual tourists will cover managing and repair costs, expenses for marketing and for running exhibitions.
+The BSAP will employ 12-15 basic workers as an all-year-round staff and, in addition, during the high season (May-September) about 20-25 seasonal workers plus numerous volunteers.
 This calculation is based on price level of visitor tickets between 5-7 euros.
 Some profit could be earned also on commissions from sales of art work.
-According to the current financial plan, the partner countries would cover managing costs (electric and water supply, reparation, guidance of the exhibition etc.) of their national pavilions as well as transport costs of the exposition materials to and from Pärnu.
+According to the current financial plan, the partner countries are welcome to cover transport costs of the exposition materials to and from Pärnu as well as travel costs of their participating artists, architects, scientists etc. to Pärnu.
 There will not be any participation fee for the partner countries.
-We certainly will avoid any form of rental or attendance fees as such are requested by the world-famous La Biennale di Venezia in Italy.

-The main idea of BSAP is not to make any significant commercial business, the main profit will be an increasing cultural activity, a serious growth of creativity among artists and scientists in the Baltic Sea region.
+The main idea of BSAP is not to make any significant commercial business, the main profit will be the increasing cultural activity, a serious growth of creativity among artists, scientists and entrepreneurs in the Baltic Sea region.

-Mark Soosaar Art Director for the Museum of New Art in Pärnu, the author of idea for BSAP
+Mark Soosaar Art Director for the Museum of New Art in Pärnu, the author of the idea for BSAP

-The Pärnu River is sleeping under ice and the pier nearby Suursild is covered with a white blanket.
-It is a nice winter relax in our latitude.
+The Pärnu River is sleeping under ice and the pier nearby Suursild is covered with white blanket.
+It is a nice winter relaxation in our latitude.
 When the Baltic Sea Art Port will open the main art hall and in summertime its pavilions, the calm place becomes quite crowded...

-And so it will look like from the other bank of the river when the BSAP opens its doors for creative folks all over the world.
+And this is how it will look like from the other bank of the river when the BSAP opens its doors for creative folks from all over the world.